 Third-party Attestation of Design and Control Effectiveness

 The University of Massachusetts Medical School and Commonwealth Medicine has completed a review by a qualified third-party auditor of our Security and Availability Trust Principles aligned with the American Institute of Certified Public Accountants.
-We have obtained a SOC 2, Type 1 report which demonstrates the suitability of the design and operating effectiveness of our control environment.
-Download a copy of the SOC 2, Type 1 report.
+We have obtained a SOC 2, Type 2 report which demonstrates the suitability of the design and operating effectiveness of our control environment.
+Please contact us to receive a copy of the report or to learn more.

 Protecting Client Data